UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/sourceconfig-nexus-v3/overview.md

 No special steps are required for installation.
 See [Installing plug-ins in UrbanCode Deploy](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in UrbanCode Deploy").

+### Note for version 5
+For Raw Repos this version of plugin will create different version for different kind of applications.

+Fro Ex.
+If we have 2 applications, a java one and a python one in in a "Raw" format repo in Nexus, as shown below: com â””â”€â”€ example
+    â”œâ”€â”€ my-java-app1.0
+    â”‚   â””â”€â”€ my-java-app-1.0.jar
+    â””â”€â”€ my-python-app1.0
+        â””â”€â”€ sample1.py

+This version of Plugin will create 2 different versions named as "my-java-app1.0" and "my-python-app1.0" with their respective artefacts.

+The previous version of the plugin doesn't support this feature and creates version with name of the 1st level folder(here "com") which is fixed in this.

 ### History

 #### Version 5